 Yes!
 There will be cash prizes for 1st, 2nd and 3rd place teams for both themes ranging from $100 to $300 dollars.

-Direct links to the data sets for the Connecticut housing theme are available on the Stat-a-thon website Theme 1.
-The customer retention theme will be utilizing Kaggle InClass for the stat-a-thon.
-You can download the data directly from the link provided on the Stat-a-thon website Theme 2.
+The customer retention theme will be utilizing Kaggle InClass for the Statathon.
+You can download the data directly from the link provided on the Statathon website Theme.

 Yes, a professor or another professional can act as a team mentor.
 However, this person is not a member of the team and cannot implement any work for the team.